 The Gold Record For Children

-Children records can be charming and sometimes funny as content can age poorly and be overtaken by political correctness.
-But only on rare occasions is the music a lot of fun (for my tastes anyway).
+Children records can be charming and sometimes funny as content can age poorly.
+On rare occasions, for my tastes, is the music fun.
 This record, for the most part, is like a slice of space age Hi-Fi easy listening geared towards kids.
-And you have to love the cover illustration.
+Nice and you have to love the cover illustration.

 Evalyn Tyner Night